amabmepa/Test/README.md

 ---

 ### 🎨 About Me
-I am a beginner graphic designer with a strong passion for learning different skills in the world of visual design.
+I am a graphic designer with a strong passion for learning different skills in the world of visual design.
 I am also actively exploring and developing my abilities in **AI-based image creation**, experimenting with creative tools and modern generative technologies.

 ---